kosivantsov/omegat-plugin-glossary-compact/README.md

 ## Where is a built artifact?

-You can find distribution files in `build/distributions/*.zip`.
+You can find distribution files you built in `build/distributions/install`.
-Also you can find jar files at `build/libs/`
+You can also download binaries in [Releases](https://github.com/kosivantsov/omegat-plugin-glossay-compact/releases)

 ## Installation